Won't move, can't move: euro zone's jobless sit tight

 A key obstacle in France is the jump in real estate prices in the past decade, with 40 percent of French businesses blaming housing problems for difficulties in recruiting staff or transferring them to another location.

-People who have rented the same home for years will lose out if they move, especially if they have to give up subsidized social housing.
+People who have rented the same home for years will lose out if they move, especially if they have to give up subsidised social housing.

 For Peugeot worker Martin, this was the main reason not to accept the job offer in Poissy, west of Paris, when her plant in Aulnay-sous-Bois in the northern suburbs shuts down next year as the loss-making French group tackles production over-capacity by cutting 8,000 jobs nationwide.